Global Curative Therapeutics Market Size, Share & Forecast (2026–2033)

 FAQ’s

-• The global curative therapeutics market was valued at US$ 19.94 billion in 2024 and is projected to reach US$ 44.95 billion by 2033, growing at a CAGR of 9.5% during 2025–2033.
+• The global curative therapeutics market size reached US$ 21.83 Billion in 2025 and is expected to reach US$ 44.95 Billion by 2033, growing at a CAGR of 9.5% during the forecast period 2026-2033.

 • Key drivers include the growing recognition of rare and orphan diseases, advancements in gene and cell therapies, regulatory support such as orphan drug designations, and the urgent need for transformative solutions in oncology and genetic disorders.